 The work of New York artist and writer Elise R. Peterson has appeared in Paper Magazine, Lenny Letter, and Elle, among other publications.
 Her recent book with Feminist Press, How Mamas Love Their Babies, explores an inclusive idea of motherhood along with co-author Juniper Fitzgerald.
 Including a link to pre-order her book right on her sidebar menu ensures that visitors to Peterson’s site will be up to date on her latest work.

 Freelance journalist and writer Rebecca Hobson introduces her online portfolio with a professional photograph of herself and links to different sections of her writing website.
 Based in Bristol, Hobson has also lived and worked in India.
 She has written for publications including the BBC, Vice, and The Times.
-Organizing her writing portfolio into different sections such as Content Marketing and Current Affairs allows viewers to explore all the different facets of her work.
+Organizing her writing portfolio into different sections such as Content Marketing and Current Affairs, her freelance writing portfolio allows viewers to explore all the different facets of her work.

 Los-Angeles based photojournalist and scholar Tara Pixley was a recent Visiting Fellow at Harvard’s Nieman Foundation, and has published her photography and writing on media in a range of publications such as Newsweek, New York Times, and ProPublica.
 Pixley’s online portfolio features a selection of her photojournalism as well as a section showcasing some of her published writing.